superDross/ticket.vim/README.md

 ## Caveats

-The organisation and storage of the session files is reliant upon the assumption that the git branch name is unique.
+The organisation and storage of the session files depends on the git branch name being unique.

 ### Example

-Say you are currently in branch `feature/case-34200` in the `NewProject` repo and subsequently execute `:Ticket` within vim.
+Say you are currently in branch `feature/case-34200` in the `NewProject` repo and subsequently execute `:SaveSession` within vim.

 The session file will be stored within `~/.tickets/NewProject/case-34200.vim`.

-To open this specific session with `:OpenTicket`, you must be in branch `feature/case-34200`.
+To open this specific session with `:OpenSession`, you must be in branch `feature/case-34200`.

 ## Installation